 What we write here about divorcing a sociopath is not intended as legal or any other type of advice nor is it intended to apply to your specific case.
 We write this article generally about what we have seen in divorce cases where one spouse appears to have a sociopathic disorder or exhibits behavior that seem consistent with one.
 This article is only about California divorces and no other State.
-We are experienced California divorce attorneys and our family law practice is located in Orange County, California with offices in Mission Viejo and Santa Ana.
+We are experienced California divorce attorneys and our family law practice is located in Southern California.

 What is a sociopath?